fhchstr/nordvpn-rpi/README.md

 `nordvpn-rpi` sets up a Raspberry Pi as a VPN gateway using NordVPN servers.
 A NordVPN subscription is required.
 Go to https://nordvpn.com to create an account.
 The setup has been tested on a Raspberry Pi 3 Model B with 16 GB of storage. `nordvpn-rpi` uses [puppet](https://puppet.com) to configure the Raspberry Pi.
 Puppet is an open-source tool to automate the configuration of servers.

-To set up your Raspberry Pi using `nordvpn-rpi`, clone this repository on your Raspberry Pi, enter your NordVPN credentials in `config.yaml` and execute `setup.sh` as root.
+To set up your Raspberry Pi using `nordvpn-rpi`, clone this repository on your Raspberry Pi, edit `config.yaml` according to your needs and execute `setup.sh` as root.
 The installation takes a few minutes to complete.

 ```console
 git clone https://github.com/fhchstr/nordvpn-rpi